 Kolotoura remembers walking into Mouhtaridis' silk factory as her company was just starting out seven years ago.
-He was skeptical when asked for 20 meters (65 feet) of 'spathoto' — an embossed silk that has become the firm's signature fabric.
+He was sceptical when asked for 20 meters (65 feet) of 'spathoto' — an embossed silk that has become the firm's signature fabric.

 "We said: 'Let's start the engines!
 We are going to produce, we are going to weave, we are going to create new fabrics,'" Kolotoura says.
 "And we're going to experiment."